 This course is ICAgile Certified Professional in Business Value Analysis (ICP-BVA) certified, and provides insights into the entire value delivery journey from inception in a portfolio of work right through to delivery.
 The course works through real-life scenarios and examples to develop business value analysis skills that are applicable to different types of workplaces.

-This course covers several distinct techniques to support the Business Value Analyst in delivering value at project and organisational levels, with some of the important outcomes being:
+This course covers several distinct techniques to support various project roles in delivering value at project and organisational levels, with some of the important outcomes being: